 General Guidance.

 10 CFR 52.80 requires that the combined license application contain the proposed inspections, tests, and analyses that the licensee shall perform, and the acceptance criteria that are necessary and sufficient to provide reasonable assurance that, if the inspections, tests, and analyses are performed and the acceptance criteria met, the facility has been constructed and will be operated in conformity with the combined license, the provisions of the Atomic Energy Act, and the Commission’s rules and regulations.

+Pursuant to 10 CFR 52.99, licensees are required to submit notifications on ITAAC for use by staff to verify ITAAC completion.
+The notifications also provide the public with information regarding the completion of the ITAAC.

-10 CFR 52.99 requires that licensees shall notify the NRC that prescribed inspections, tests, and analyses have been performed and that the prescribed acceptance criteria met.
+10 CFR 52.99(c)(1) requires that licensees shall notify the NRC that prescribed inspections, tests, and analyses have been performed and that the prescribed acceptance criteria are met.
+An ITAAC Closure Notification (ICN) is submitted when an ITAAC has been completed by the licensee.

-The must contain sufficient information to demonstrate that the prescribed inspections, tests, and analyses have been performed and that the prescribed acceptance criteria met.
-The Nuclear Energy Institute (NEI) issued NEI 08-01, “Industry Guideline for the ITAAC Closure Process Under 10 CFR Part 52,” to provide guidance to the industry on processes and documentation acceptable to NRC to achieve ITAAC c.
-The NRC staff endorsed the methodologies described in NEI 08-01 in Regulatory Guide (RG) 1.215, “Guidance for ITAAC Closure nder 10 CFR Part 52.”
+The ICN must contain sufficient information to demonstrate that the prescribed inspections, tests, and analyses have been performed and that the prescribed acceptance criteria are met.
+The Nuclear Energy Institute (NEI) issued NEI 08-01, “Industry Guideline for the ITAAC Closure Process Under 10 CFR Part 52,” to provide guidance to the industry on processes and documentation acceptable to NRC to achieve ITAAC completion.
+The NRC staff endorsed the methodologies described in NEI 08-01 in Regulatory Guide (RG) 1.215, “Guidance for ITAAC Closure Under 10 CFR Part 52.”
+These two documents are periodically updated to include current information, and the latest revision of RG 1.215 should be referenced to determine which revision of NEI 08-01 is the latest to be endorsed.

+10 CFR 52.99(c)(2) requires that licensees notify the NRC of issues or events that materially affect a closed ITAAC.
+The 10 CFR 52.99(c)(2) ITAAC Post-Closure Notification reports this event, as well as its resolution.
+RG 1.215 includes reporting thresholds for which 10 CFR 52.99(c)(2) notifications are required.
+The thresholds eliminate the need for constantly notifying the NRC on less than significant events that are corrected on previously closed ITAAC, and provides the licensee a means to perform preventive maintenance and minor corrective actions on structures, systems, or components (SSCs) material to an ITAAC without having to resubmit an ICN.

+10 CFR 52.99(c)(3) requires licensees to report the method to complete any ITAAC for which an ICN has not been submitted by 225 days before scheduled fuel load.
+These notifications primarily provide the public with information on planned ITAAC completion methodologies in advance of the deadlines for filing for an ITAAC hearing opportunity, in an effort to minimize the likelihood of late files.

+The last notification required under 10 CFR 52.99(c) is (c)(4), the All ITAAC Complete Notification.
+This notification is submitted to the NRC upon a licensee’s completion of all ITAAC in a combined license, and confirms that all acceptance criteria remain “met” in preparation for the 10 CFR 52.103(g) finding.

+Throughout this Inspection Procedure (IP), the term “notifications on ITAAC” is meant to include these four types of notifications, 10 CFR 52.99(c)(1), (c)(2), (c)(3), and (c)(4), unless otherwise specified as only one of these four.